A Fast Algorithm with Error Bounds for Quadrature by Expansion: The Algorithm

 From the standpoint of complexity analysis, perhaps the most significant difference between a point FMM and the \algbrand~FMM is that in the \algbrand~algorithm it is no longer the case that there always are at most $\nmax$ particles per box.
 For the point FMM, this feature allows for bounding the number of near-neighborhood interactions between two boxes~\cite{carrier:1988:adaptive-fmm}.
 In the \algbrand~FMM, it is possible for any number of QBX centers to cluster inside a box in the tree due to target confinement restrictions, and so another technique is needed to count the near-neighbor interactions.

-Because it cannot be relied that there are at most $\nmax$ centers per box, our analysis takes into account whether a QBX center is \emph{suspended} in an upper level of the tree or not.
-A QBX center that is owned by a leaf box and could be owned by a hypothetical child of the leaf box is called \emph{leaf-settled}.
+Because we cannot rely on there being at most $\nmax$ centers per box, our analysis takes into account whether a QBX center is \emph{suspended} in an upper level of the tree or not.
+A QBX center that is owned by a leaf box and \emph{could} be owned by a hypothetical child of the leaf box is called \emph{leaf-settled}.
 A QBX center that is not leaf-settled is called \emph{suspended}.
 There are never more than $\nmax$ leaf-settled QBX centers in a box.
 For suspended centers, we make use of Proposition~\ref{prop:suspended-center-nn-interaction-cost} below, which relates the size of the `near neighborhood' of a suspended center to the size of the near neighborhood of its owner box.

 A summary of the complexity results for each stage is given in Table~\ref{tab:complexity-analysis}.
 The rest of this section provides the details of this complexity analysis.
 We provide our complexity analysis in terms of `modeled floating point operations'.
 This means that while we include constants throughout, depending on interpretation, these constants may omit a flop-related constant factor independent of problem parameters when we felt that no information was gained from including it for added realism.
 For instance, we model the cost of evaluating an expansion of order $p$ as $p$, when more realistic operation counts might range from $2p+1$ if multiplications and additions are counted, to $p+1$ if a fused-multiply-add operation is assumed, to yet different counts if the computation of powers is taken into account.